Marine Engineering : Things to learn about marine engine Turbocharger vs Supercharger

 The engine efficiency and power output increase by the extra air being forced into the combustion chamber from this system.

-In the marine engine, the compressed air requires intercooler to reduce its temperature before entering the engine cylinder.
+In the marine engine, the compressed air requires an intercooler to reduce its temperature before entering the engine cylinder.

 What is a supercharger?